dev-mhowells/web-applications/resources/sinatra_route_design_recipe_template.md

 ## 5. Implement the Route

-Write the code in the Sinatra application class to implement the route behaviour.
+Write the route and web server code to implement the route behaviour.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->